epam/ai-dial/docs/tutorials/multimodality.md

 Besides creating an application which solves a specific multimodal task, you could create a generic application which is aware of multimodal DIAL models and is able to use them as tools to solve a given task.
 We call such generic applications orchestrators.

-[DIAL ChatHub](../video%20demos/demos/dial-chathub) is an example of a flow orchestrator that combines several applications and models into one unified access point.
+[DIAL ChatHub](../video%20demos/demos/dial-chathub) is an example of an orchestrator that combines several applications and models into one unified access point.
 ChatHub can automatically route prompts to one of several agents (text-to-text applications, text-to-image applications, vision-to-text applications) depending on the task that needs to be performed.
 For example, if a user asks about weather, the Web RAG agent is engaged, if a user wants to output an image based on the text input - a specific application handles this task that is connected with a corresponding model.
 All this is done while interacting with one ChatHub solution.